Randomized interventional effects in semicompeting risks, with application to a hematopoietic cell transplantation study: Estimation

-When incorporating the frailty, the identifiability of functions in the likelihood relies on the specific model we choose and needs a case-by-case justification.
+When incorporating frailty, the identifiability of functions in the likelihood relies on the specific model chosen and requires a case-by-case justification.
 We assume that the frailty $b \sim N(0,1)$ with density $\phi(b)=(2\pi)^{-1/2}\exp(-b^2/2)$.
-We still assume proportional hazards models for $Q(\cdot)$, $\Lambda_*(\cdot)$ and $\Lambda(\cdot)$ by assuming that the hazards ratio of $b$ is $\exp(\alpha_z)$ in the treatment group $z$.
-We assume that $\alpha_z>0$ and the components in $X$ and $b$ are not completely linearly correlated for identifiability issues.
+We still impose proportional hazards models for $Q(\cdot)$, $\Lambda_*(\cdot)$, and $\Lambda(\cdot)$ by assuming that the hazards ratio of $b$ is $\exp(\alpha_z)$ in the treatment group $z$.
+We assume that $\alpha_z>0$ and the components in $X$ and $b$ are not completely linearly correlated for identifiability.
 The likelihood function for a single individual is given by (omitting the propensity score and censoring distribution since they are nuisance)

+Directly estimating the parameters by optimization is computationally inefficient due to integration over the frailty.
 Provided that the parameter $(\theta,\alpha_z: z=0,1)$ is identifiable, the Expectation--Maximization (EM) algorithm can be employed to estimate the parameters by regarding $b$ as missing data.
 In the E-step, we calculate the conditional expectation of any function $g(O,b)$ given observed data at current parameter values.
-The numerical integration is performed using the Gaussian quadrature.
 In the M-step, we update parameters by the conditional expectation of the complete-data log-likelihood.
-Specifically, we update the parametric part by one-step Newton-Raphson for the score function of the profile likelihood, and then update the nonparametric part by Breslow estimators.
+Specifically, we update the parametric part using a one-step Newton--Raphson method for the partial-likelihood score function, and then update the nonparametric part using Breslow estimators.
+To further improve computational efficiency, an alternative to the EM algorithm is to use the Laplace approximation to approximate the integration \cite{therneau2003penalized, ripatti2004estimation}.
 Finally, the target causal estimand $F(t;z_1,z_2)$ can be estimated by the empirical average of the conditional estimate for each individual by plugging the obtained likelihood-based estimators into the identification formula and integrating $b$ out, $\hat{F}(t;z_1,z_2) = \int_{-\infty}^{+\infty}\mathbb{P}_n[\hat{F}(t;z_1,z_2,X,b)]\phi(b)db$.
-The detailed estimation procedure is given in Supplementary Material E. Under some regularity conditions to ensure identifiability, the resulting estimators $(\hat\theta,\hat\alpha_0,\hat\alpha_1)$ and $\hat{F}(t;z_1,z_2)$ are consistent, asymptotically normal, and asymptotically efficient \citep{zeng2009semiparametric}.
-So bootstrap can be applied for inference.
+The detailed estimation procedure is given in Supplementary Material E. Under some regularity conditions to ensure identifiability, the resulting estimators $(\hat\theta,\hat\alpha_0,\hat\alpha_1)$ and $\hat{F}(t;z_1,z_2)$ are consistent, asymptotically normal, and asymptotically efficient \cite{zeng2009semiparametric}.
+Therefore, bootstrap can be applied for inference.